cogment/cogment-verse/docs/develop/development_setup.md

 ### Prebuilt web app - Default

-When running a default instance of cogment verse, the prebuilt web app, located in `/cogment_verse/web/web_app/build` is used. e.g.
+When running a default instance of Cogment Verse, the prebuilt web app, located in `/cogment_verse/web/web_app/build` is used. e.g.

 ```console
 $ python -m main